1931 Rolls-Royce - Henley Brewster

 Chassis Modifications: As our model was to be of the American "left hand drive" version of the Phantom II chassis, many modifications had to be made to the Pocher parts.
 As the steering column and the controls had to be switched to the other side, it was necessary to modify many of the engine parts, in particular the exhaust system.
 In some cases, new molds had to be made, in order to produce the new castings.

-Henley Brewster Body: The particular design of Brewster body we chose to model was featured in the book by John Webb DeCampi "Rolls-Royce in America".
-It appears that a few of the original motor cars have been restored or maintained in excellent condition and exist with a few collectors in the US today.
+Henley Brewster Body: The particular design of Brewster body that we decided to replicate was featured in the excellent book by John Webb DeCampi "Rolls-Royce in America".
+It appears that a few of the original motor cars have been restored or maintained in excellent condition by a number of collectors in the U.S. today.

 The engine compartment bulkhead from the Pocher kit was modified, and used as part of the new body shell.
 With the use of plexiglas, metal and body fillers, the original plug for the main body was built.
 This assembly contained the aperture for the rear hatch, and the two side doors.
 A rubber mold for this assembly was made, enabling us to make castings in various epoxy and polyester materials.
 The two main doors, the small hatch compartment door, and the hatch door were made the same way, and rubber molds were produced.